-The Target Eligibility Date for this fishery will be 5th June 2014.
-This means that any fish caught by the certified fleet following that date will be eligible to enter the chain of custody as certified product if and when certification is ultimately granted.
-The rationale for this date is that it meets with the client's wishes, for commercial reasons, for the date to be set at the earliest point at which the Certification Requirements allow.
+The Actual Eligibility Date for this fishery will be the 9th December 2014.
+This means that any free school tuna (yellowfin, bigeye and skipjack) caught by the certified fleet following that date and providing that separate MSC CoC certification is obtained and in place commencing from the point that fish are landed on the deck of approved vessels, will be eligible to enter the chain of custody as certified product if and when certification is ultimately granted.
+The rationale for this date is that it meets with the client's wishes, for commercial reasons and corresponds with the date of a separate MSC CoC certification issued to the client Group on 9th December 2014.